What’s More Profitable? – Native Ads vs Push Ads

 That’s where native and push ad networks come in.

 They accept more things that would generally be disapproved on other platforms.

 Disadvantages of Push Ads vs Native Ads

-Then you’re really setting yourself up to waste a lot of money.
+If you are going in blind you’re really setting yourself up to waste a lot of money.

 For a detailed look at how to set this up and how to properly track your data, check out the case studies inside PowerhouseAffiliate.
 You can see actual widgets and how we optimize them.

 How to Maximize Profit with Push Ads vs Native Ads

 Now let’s just say you want to run native ads and push notifications.

 First of all, you need an offer that mass appeal on both platforms.
 This means something that most people would be interested in.